Nathanbn123/Booch-Room-V2/README.md

 ## Description

-_This application provides the user with the opportunity to see a recreation of a popular cell phone service company site!_
+_This application provides the user with the opportunity to critique my React skills!_

 ## Specs